 Another significant feature, that may not have arrived until the early 20th century was approximately the ‘electro pneumatic capture system’ as described in this article.
 The system that I examined was a bit different from the above article.
 Several ‘pistons’ would live between the keyboards.
 They appeared as cylindrical buttons that could be pressed by the performer.
 The organist would rehearse one day and select appropriate stops.
 He would then choose some unused piston and press it while a special write mode console control switch was temporarily on.
 This operation captured the current selection of stops.
 On a subsequent performance he could press that same piston again and the set of originally selected stops would be automatically selected again.
 This was a binary word oriented memory in all but name.
 There might be 15 combination pistons each of which might control 60 stops.
 Some pistons controlled only the stops for its own keyboard.

 The 1900 technology for this binary word memory was very clever.
 First of all it was field writable and non-volatile.
-In the version I studied there was a very stiff steel cylinder about 3 mm in diameter.
+In the version I studied there was a very stiff steel cylinder about 3 mm in diameter—the word cylinder.
 The bits of one word were spaced along this cylinder perhaps 2 bits per cm.
-Each bit consisted of a 4 cm long stiff metal wire perhaps 1.5 mm in diameter, tightly wrapped around the word bar, about 1.2 full turns.
+Each bit consisted of a 4 cm long stiff metal wire perhaps 1.5 mm in diameter, tightly wrapped around the word cylinder, about 1.2 full turns.
 Except where the bit wire touched the word cylinder the wire was straight.
-The curved part touching the rod was in the middle of the bit wire.
-This looked rather like a wide open safety pin with a (word) rod fit snugly thru the small hole.
+The curved part touching the cylinder was in the middle of the bit wire.
+This looked rather like a wide open safety pin with a (word) cylinder fit snugly thru the small hole.

-The magic of this configuration was that pressing on the end of the bit wire so as to turn the wire about the axis of the word rod, came in two forms:
+The magic of this configuration was that pressing on the end of the bit wire so as to turn the wire about the axis of the word cylinder, came in two forms:

 The organ that I studied was already many years old and this mechanism needed no repairs.
 It was rusty but worked flawlessly.
 I think that this mechanism was in an Aeolian-Skinner instrument.
-I write this in the past tense, but I suspect that it may be still in service today.
+I write this in the past tense, but I suspect that their organs may be in service today.